Bobby Eli: Other projects

-Current and recent projects written, produced and arranged by Bobby Eli include recordings with El Debarge, Stevie Wonder and Red Hot Chili Peppers.
-He is producing the new CD for funkmaster George Clinton.
+Recent projects written, produced and arranged by Bobby Eli include recordings with El Debarge, Stevie Wonder and Red Hot Chili Peppers.
+He was producing the new CD for funkmaster George Clinton.
 Eli has contributed as a guitarist, arranger, and member of MFSB to the "A Soulful Tale of Two Cities" album project, which joins artists from Motown and Philadelphia International Records.

+Personal life and death

+Eli met his future wife Vonnie in 1969.

+In 2017, Eli suffered a stroke.

+Bobby Eli died in Philadelphia on August 17, 2023, at the age of 77.
+He was survived by Vonnie.